More than 145 years ago, D.L. Moody reached out to

 you have a world of violence.

 You have a world of suffering.
-Seventeen million children die
+Seventeen million children die each

-are crushing the most tender plants.
+crushing the most tender plants.

 Now let’s look at why children are so valuable.
-Let’s listen
+Let’s listen from

 Remember [Dietrich] Bonhoeffer?
-During those dark days of
+During those dark days of Hitler,

-is Jesus Christ to you?”
+Jesus Christ to you?”
 Jesus said, “If you visit me in prison, if

 you visit the least of these, my bothers, you have visited me.
 If